TYD Collar Strategy

 TYD (Direxion Daily 7-10 Year Treasury Bull 3X ETF), in the Financial Services sector, (Asset Management - Leveraged industry), listed on AMEX.

-The Direxion Daily 7-10 Year Treasury Bull & Bear 3X ETFs seek daily investment results, before fees and expenses, of 300%, or 300% of the inverse (or opposite), of the performance of the ICE U.S. Treasury 7-10 Year Bond Index.
-There is no guarantee the funds will achieve their stated investment objectives.
+Direxion's Daily 7-10 Year Treasury Bull & Bear 3X ETFs are designed to provide daily returns, before any fees or expenses, that are three times (300%) the performance of the ICE U.S. Treasury 7-10 Year Bond Index.
+Alternatively, for the "bear" version, they aim for three times the inverse (opposite) of that index's daily performance.
+However, there is no assurance that these funds will successfully achieve their intended investment goals.

 A beta of 3.50 indicates TYD has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
 TYD pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.